wconrad/cute_print/README.md

 # cute_print

-Write debug output to the console, with flair.
-Features:
+Write debug output to stderr.
+Optionally print the source filename and line number, or the source of the debug statement.
+Easily debug the middle of a call chain.

+## Features

 * Inspects its output, like Kernel#p.
 * Writes to $stderr by default (good when $stdout is redirected).